salcedoe/MtMdocs/docs/matlabBasics/Character.md

 ## Regular Expressions

 *Now we're getting into the really complicated stuff.
-Don't sweat it if you don't understand this section right away.*
+Don't sweat it if you don't understand this section.*

 Regular Expressions are like a super-charged search function.
 They are used widely—not just in MATLAB.
 Using regular expressions (sometimes called GREP), you can find things like all words in a paragraph that are capitalized but are not preceded by a period.
 Or, suppose you have a list of people’s names that you want to alphabetize.
 If the list is arranged first name first, but you want to alphabetize by last names, a simple grep pattern can be used to put the names in the proper order for sorting.